luchagomez/cashier/Readme.md

 ***TEST 4***

-*DESCRTIPTION*: Verify the quantity of products and total price in the cart when 3 SR1 item are added.
+*DESCRTIPTION*: Verify the number of products, the rule applied, and total price in the cart when 3 SR1 item are added.

 *EXPECTED RESULT*:
  - 3 item should be added to the cart.